Dart Notes

 -

-is the floor division.
+~/is the floor division.
 The rest are the same as the ones in Java. -

-: Typecast.
-Use it iff we are sure the object is of that type:(emp as Person).firstName = 'Bob'
+as,is, andis!:as: Typecast.
+Use it iff we are sure the object is of that type:(emp as Person).firstName = 'Bob'isTrue if the object has the type.is!False if the object has the type.

 -

-assigns if b is null; otherwise b stays the same. -
+b ??= valueassigns if b is null; otherwise b stays the same. -

 String playerName(String name) => name ??
-'Guest';
+'Guest';gives name'Guest'if name is null. -

-is null if foo is null.
+?.conditional access like in Swift/Kotlin.foo?.baris null if foo is null.

 Exceptions